I wrote my first holographic (handwritten) will at age 27, right before taking off on a six-month around-the-world adventure.

 3. Include your physical address.

-A beneficiary is anyone to whom you will be leaving an inheritance: your spouse, children, parents, friends, even a charity.
+A beneficiary is anyone to whom you will be leaving an inheritance: your spouse, children, parents, friends, or even a charity.

 4. List the full names and physical addresses of all beneficiaries.